albertgustavsson/linjal/README.md

 # matrix-cpp
-A library for matrix operations written i C++
+A library for matrix operations written in C++

 ## Building
 CMake is used for building the library.